-Additional liquidity backstops provide bondholder protection
+Additional backstops provide bondholder protection

 FNFA maintains two important reserve funds which provide credit protection to bond investors: five percent of all loan requests are held in the Debt Reserve Fund (DRF) and the Canadian government has provided funding to a Credit Enhancement Fund (CEF) which was set up to enhance FNFA's creditworthiness and act as a backstop to the DRF.

-The DRF continues to grow in proportion with the loan portfolio growth, reaching an estimated CAD87 million at March 31, 2022, with continued increases projected as the aggregate loan amount increases.
-The DRF provides liquidity in the event of non-payment by a borrowing member.
-Assets in the DRF are invested mostly in liquid securities.
 Should there be a non-payment on an obligation, FNFA would first work to recover the payment but can also tap into the DRF.
 In case of a shortfall in the DRF, a joint and several obligation of borrowing members requires them to replenish the DRF without limit.

-As debt coverage ratios are set above required debt service payments, this allows FNFA to replenish the DRF directly from the SRTA.
+The DRF continues to grow in proportion with the loan portfolio growth, reaching CAD99 million at January 31, 2023, with continued increases projected as the aggregate loan amount increases.
+The DRF can be used for debt service in the event of non-payment by a borrowing member.
+Assets in the DRF are invested mostly in liquid securities.

-The CEF has grown to CAD53 million at March 31, 2022 following multiple direct contributions by the Government of Canada, and evidencing the federal government's strong support of FNFA.
+The CEF has grown to CAD53 million at January 31, 2023 following multiple direct contributions by the Government of Canada, and evidencing the federal government's strong support of FNFA.
 The CEF could be used to temporarily offset shortfalls in the DRF, which provides additional protection to bondholders.
 The explicit federal support benefits FNFA's credit profile and we anticipate that the federal government would provide additional funding to the CEF as the loan portfolio grows.

-During the 2021-22 fiscal year, FNFA also received CAD32.5 million for a contingency fund from the federal government, in order to provide 0% loans to FNFA's members in case their revenue streams become adversely impacted due to future federal policies.
-Borrowing under the contingency fund is not subject to members' joint and several obligations.
+During the 2022 fiscal year, FNFA also received CAD32.5 million from the federal government for a contingency fund, in order to provide 0% loans to FNFA's members in case their revenue streams become adversely impacted due to future federal policies.
+The contingency fund has grown modestly to CAD33.4 million at January 31, 2023 and borrowing under the contingency fund is not subject to members' joint and several obligations.

-In September 2021, FNFA also launched a CAD400 million commercial paper (CP) program for financing loans to borrowing members.
-The CP program is backstopped by a CAD400 million syndicated revolving credit facility syndicated across several Canadian chartered banks.
-Overall borrowing under the CP program and the credit facility is limited to CAD400 million.
+FNFA also maintains a CAD400 million commercial paper (CP) program for financing loans to borrowing members.
+Usage of the CP program exposes FNFA to some rollover risk in the current high interest rate environment, although increases in CP rates are offset by higher short-term lending rates.
+In addition, the CP program is backstopped by a CAD400 million syndicated revolving credit facility syndicated across several Canadian chartered banks.
+Borrowing under the CP program and the credit facility is jointly limited to CAD400 million, limiting aggregate exposure.

-Significant member growth and diversity of pool composition
+Continued member growth and diversity of pool composition

 We anticipate continued strong First Nations interest across Canada to borrow through FNFA and benefit from FNFA's favourable lending rates.
-FNFA's borrowing base has grown significantly over the last eight years, with the number of borrowing first nations growing to 80 in March 2022 from only 13 borrowers of its 2014 debenture issuance.
-FNFA now has 325 scheduled and pending members, representing approximately half of all the First Nations across Canada.
+FNFA's borrowing base has grown significantly over the last eight years, with the number of borrowing first nations growing to 87 in March 2023 from only 13 borrowers of its 2014 debenture issuance.
+FNFA now has scheduled or approved members across all ten Canadian provinces and the Northwest Territories, with 151 members at March 31, 2023 and 342 scheduled members.
+Concurrently, loans to members grew to an estimated CAD1,541 million at 31 March 2022 with further growth projected to CAD1,886 million at March 31, 2023.